John Dang

 AI Researcher

-Cohere for AI
+Cohere For AI

 UCLA

-Previously, I’ve spent time interning at Motional (ML for autonomous driving), Skydio (ML for autonomous flight), and Amazon Web Services (Software Engineering).
-Previously, I completed my BS in computer science at UCLA where I worked on computer vision and VR for robotics research at the UCLA Center for Vision, Cognition, Learning, and Autonomy and ML for disease diagnosis at the Ozcan Research Group.
+Previously, I’ve spent time at Motional (ML for autonomous driving), Skydio (ML for autonomous flight), and Amazon Web Services (Software Engineering).
+While I was an undergraduate student at UCLA, I worked on computer vision and VR for robotics research at the UCLA Center for Vision, Cognition, Learning, and Autonomy and ML for disease diagnosis at the Ozcan Research Group.

 Interests